Didier Drogba: Philanthropy

-Drogba is credited with playing a vital role in bringing peace to his country.
-After the Ivory Coast qualified for the 2006 World Cup by defeating Sudan on 8 October 2005, Drogba made a desperate plea to the combatants, asking them to lay down their arms, a plea which was answered with a cease fire after five years of civil war.
+Drogba is credited with helping bring peace to his country.
+After the Ivory Coast qualified for the 2006 World Cup by defeating Sudan on 8 October 2005, Drogba made a desperate plea to the combatants, asking them to lay down their arms, a plea which was answered with a ceasefire after five years of civil war.
 Carl Anka writes, "torn by religious and political tensions, Drogba seized a unifying moment for his country and invited TV cameras into the Elephants changing room where he made a speech to the camera.
 The man spoke and a nation listened — the elections went off without bloodshed."
-Drogba later helped move an African Cup of Nations qualifier to the rebel stronghold of Bouake, a move that helped confirm the peace process.
+Drogba helped move an African Cup of Nations qualifier match to the stadium of Bouake, a move that helped confirm the peace process.
 On 24 January 2007, Drogba was appointed by the United Nations Development Programme (UNDP) as a Goodwill Ambassador.
-The UNDP were impressed with his previous charity work and believed that his high-profile would help raise awareness on African issues.
-In September 2011, Drogba joined the Truth, Reconciliation and Dialogue Commission as a representative to help return peace to his home nation.
+The UNDP were impressed with his charity work and believed that he would help raise awareness on African issues.
 His involvement in the peace process led to Time magazine naming Drogba one of the world's 100 most influential people for 2010.